maths/moodle-qtype_stack/doc/en/Installation/Testing_installation.md

 Note that the `maximacommand`, `maximacommandopt` and `maximalibraries` should be empty boxes.

 The `castimeout` of 100s is excessive.
 However, the very first time Maxima is called on a server it internally compiles a lot of LISP sourcecode.
 This can take a surprisingly long time!

-The run the healtcheck script.
-If this works, try STACK questions.

 ### 3. GOAL: Reduce timeout and check Maxima libraies.